tanbur/desr/README.md

 ## Running the tests

 Doctests are included in most files.
 To run them, simply run the module.
-E.g. "python -m doctest -v module.py"
+E.g. "python -m doctest -v module.py" To run all tests, use Sphinx's `make doctest`.

 ## Built With